brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 18 bht.md

 # Ephesians 1:18 Commentary Help Text

 ## BHT:
-The eyes of our understanding, enlightened by the Holy Spirit, enable us to perceive the profound truths of God.
-Through this illumination, we come to recognize the depths of sin, the insufficiency of our own righteousness, and the glorious sufficiency of Christ as our Savior.
-It is with this understanding that we begin to grasp the hope embedded in God's calling.
-This hope may encompass the eternal happiness we yearn for, the unshakeable foundation of Christ, or the transformative grace of hope itself.
-In God's inheritance, we discover boundless riches and the resplendent glory that He has prepared for His saints.
+The eyes of your understanding being enlightened by His Spirit, we discern the exceeding sinfulness of sin, the insufficiency of our own righteousness, and the beauty, glory, and suitableness of Christ as a Savior.
+By this illumination, we know the hope of His calling, experiencing and delighting in the blessings God has called us to hope for.
+We also grasp the riches and glory of the inheritance prepared for His saints – an immense and blessed treasure.
+Through the opening and enlightening of our understanding, we are enabled to see and embrace these profound truths and realities.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: